NSolooki/DocumentStore/README.md

 ##### b) Document (De)Serialization

 - BTreeImpl MUST NOT implement (de)serialization itself.
 When DocumentStoreImpl is initialing itself, it must call BTreeImpl.setPersistenceManager and pass it an instance of edu.yu.cs.com1320.project.stage5.impl.DocumentPersistenceManager which will do all the disk I/O for the BTree.
-BTreeImpl uses the DocumentPersistenceManager for [all]{.underline} disk I/O.
+BTreeImpl uses the DocumentPersistenceManager for **all** disk I/O.
 - You must complete the DocumentPersistenceManager class, whose skeleton has been given to you.
 - By default, your DocumentPersistenceManager will serialize/deserialize to/from the working directory of your application (see user.dir property [here](https://docs.oracle.com/javase/tutorial/essential/environment/sysprop.html).)
 However, if the caller passes in a non-null baseDir as a constructor argument when creating the DocumentPersistenceManager, then all serialization/deserialization occurs from that directory instead.
 - DocumentPersistenceManager should use instances of com.google.gson.JsonSerializer\<Document\> and com.google.gson.JsonDeserializer\<Document\> to (de)serialize from/to disk.